 - 2 teaspoons sesame oil

-- rice wine vinegar dash
+- 1 dash rice wine vinegar

-- 2 soft-boiled eggs sliced in half
+- 2 soft-boiled eggs halved

 - scallions thinly sliced